 The five years from 2021 to 2025 are an important period for the Kao Group to establish the foundation for becoming the company it wants to be by 2030.
-To that end, the Kao Group Mid-term Plan 2025 "K25" establishes a vision of "Sustainability as the only path" and sets forth three objectives.
+To that end, the Kao Group Mid-term Plan 2025 "K25" establishes a Vision of "Sustainability as the only path" and sets forth three objectives.

-^{2.} Integrity is one of the values of the Kao Way, the corporate philosophy of the Kao Group.

 To become an essential company in a sustainable world, we must actively promote KLP, the new ESG strategy we announced in 2019, and take leadership in a self-sufficient, sustainable society that curtails the generation of waste to the greatest extent possible.
 Moreover, we will ensure that our investments for KLP are reflected in future earnings.
 By transforming to build robust business through investment, we will create "Another Kao."
 For people facing compelling problems, we will fully utilize the technologies and expertise we have cultivated as well as our digital transformation (DX) to create new businesses that "save future lives."
 At the same time, we will further reinforce our current business, which serves as the foundation of this new business, revitalizing it as "Reborn Kao."
 Furthermore, to achieve these two objectives, the vitality of our employees is indispensable.
-Therefore, for our third objective-to maximize the power and potential of employees-we will newly implement an Objectives and Key Results (OKR) employee empowerment system in January 2021 so that all employees can give their utmost to achieving the substantial goals they set for themselves.
+Therefore, for our third objective-to maximize the power and potential of employees-we newly implemented our Objectives and Key Results (OKRs) employee empowerment system in January 2021 so that all employees can give their utmost to achieving the substantial goals they set for themselves.
 We will also proactively open positions to talent from outside the Kao Group and promote external collaboration.

-Achieving these three objectives will enable us to achieve our targets for record-high sales and profits (¥1.8 trillion in net sales, ¥250 billion in operating income and the 36th consecutive fiscal year of increases in cash dividends in 2025), and to make high-level returns, according to the level of our growth, to our many stakeholders, including employees, consumers, customers, business partners and shareholders.
+Achieving these three objectives will enable us to achieve our targets for record-high sales and profits (¥1.8 trillion in net sales, ¥250 billion in operating income, ¥100 billion in EVA4 and the 36th consecutive fiscal year of increases in cash dividends in 2025), and to make high-level returns, according to the level of our growth, to our many stakeholders, including employees, consumers, customers, business partners and shareholders.
+While continuing to practice the "Integrity as